 Our first camping trip of the 2019 season took us to Fall Creek Falls State Park, one of Tennessee’s most visited parks spanning 26,000 acres of the eastern side of the Cumberland Plateau.

-The camping area has 30 cabins and 222 campsites, with backcountry camping also available with a permit. (camping info here) When you reserve a site online, there are notes about the size and how level each site is.
+The camping area has 30 cabins and 222 campsites, with backcountry camping also available with a permit, all you need to do is to take you camping gear, if you don’t have any, I recommend getting it from Gones Camping. (camping info here) When you reserve a site online, there are notes about the size and how level each site is.
 Take these notes with a grain of salt.
 The site we chose was listed as level, but it had a pretty steep front-to-back grade and a slight side-to-side tilt.
 In fact, we weren’t able to get the camper 100% level.

 But aside from that, the campground is absolutely beautiful with heavy tree cover that would offer lots of shade in the hotter months.